 Once the baking soda is dry, rinse away the paste in hot water.
 Wash the silicone in hot, soapy water.
 Use your fingers to feel for any remaining sticky spots.
-If you find them, sprinkle a sponge with baking soda and gently scrub with baking soda.
+If you find them, sprinkle a sponge with baking soda and scrub gently.

 Rinse and Repeat

 Rinse the silicone well in hot water.
-If no stickiness remains, dry with a microfiber cloth or allow it to air-dry in a dish drainer.
-If it still feels sticky, repeat the steps.
+If no stickiness remains on the surface, dry the piece with a microfiber cloth or allow it to air-dry in a dish drainer.
+If the silicone still feels sticky, repeat the steps.

 How to Remove Tough Stains from Silicone

-Some foods can leave stains on light-colored silicone pieces and poor quality water can leave a residue that should be removed to preserve the non-stick quality.
+Some foods can leave stains on light-colored silicone pieces, and poor-quality water can leave a residue that should be removed to preserve the non-stick quality of the silicone.
 Here's how.

 Remove Discoloration From Silicone